zack466/ZPCalc/README.md

 Requirements: sbcl (or ecl)

-1. Git clone this repository
+1. Git clone this repository and `cd` into it.
-2. Run `make rpncalc`
+2. Run `make rpncalc`.
 3. Now, you have a static executable called `rpncalc`!
-Simply run with `./rpncalc`
+Simply run with `./rpncalc`.

 ## How to Use